-I’m the supervisor here at Rose Tree.
+I’m the general manager here at Rose Tree.
 I completed my Hydrotherapy course in 2011 and have been helping with dogs rehabilitation at Rose Tree since.
 Seeing the improvement in the dogs has to be the most rewarding part of my role.

 I’ve worked here for 14 years.
 I absolutely love it and I couldn’t see myself working anywhere else.
 We treat every animal as if it’s our own.
 It is a joy coming to work and looking after all the lovely dogs and cats.